offerrall/PyAlias/README.md

 - `pyalias paths`: Get the program paths
 - `pyalias install`: Install the program

+## Examples
+- `pyalias new ls dir /b`: Create a new alias with the name "ls" and the command "dir /b"
+- `pyalias update ls dir /b /s`: Update the alias "ls" with the command "dir /b /s"
+- `pyalias delete ls`: Delete the alias "ls"

 ## Functioning

 When creating an alias, a .TXT file is created in the folder {Program_path}\pyAlias\ with the alias name and the assigned command.